JRV-XVI/JRV-XVI/README.md

 I enjoy working on diverse projects, from full-stack web applications to network infrastructure design.
 I also have experience with embedded solutions using Arduino and Raspberry Pi when they add value to a project.

 In **cybersecurity**, I'm at an early stage: studying fundamentals, practicing with basic tools, and participating in learning activities.
-My focus is on network and application security, combining theory with hands-on practice to steadily grow my skills.

 ### What I'm up to:
 - 🔭 Building full-stack applications with React, Node.js, and PostgreSQL